jaxernst/juice-docs/docs/user/project.md

 1. Serve as a runway.
 Your payouts reset every cycle, so leaving ETH in the project gives you a head-start for next cycle.
 2. Allow your supporters to redeem their tokens to receive some ETH back from the project.
 You can choose the amount of ETH they receive by setting up a [redemption rate](#redemption-rate).

+*How to choose:* The lower you set your payouts, the more ETH will be available for redemptions, making supporters more likely to trust your project — and if you start with **no** payouts, you can offer your supporters a full refund.
+Keep in mind that payouts are the only way for you to access funds.
+If you need more flexibility, set this to a higher amount.

 #### Payout Recipients